Family Trust Update – Exclude Foreigners

 My Family Trust does not own real estate

 The state land tax and stamp duty foreign penalty taxes are for land owners.
-If your Family Trust does not own land then you do not need to damage it by enforcing on it a Deed of Variation of a Family Trust to remove a Beneficiary.
+If your Family Trust does not own land, there is no need to harm it by a Deed of Variation to exclude foreigners.

 What is ‘residential’ land for the land tax and stamp duty surcharge?

 Every state is different.
 Some include commercial property as well.
-For some states, residential land includes land on which there are one or more dwellings (or will be following construction), strata lot dwellings, blocks of flats and vacant land zoned residential, but not land used for primary production.
-In some states, hotels, boarding houses, student accommodation and aged care facilities are not considered residential land
+For some states, residential land includes land on which one or more dwellings are (or will be following construction), strata lot dwellings, blocks of flats, and vacant land zoned residential, but not land used for primary production.
+In some states, hotels, boarding houses, student accommodation, and aged care facilities are not considered residential land.

 1. parcels of land on which one or more dwellings are situated;